 Umbrella – Walking back and from university in the rain is just the worst so take an umbrella with you.
 Just imagine walking 15 minutes in the rain and having to sit in a 2-hour seminar soaking wet.
 It would not be fun so get an umbrella.

 Board games – The most underrated item to take to university Is board games.
 When everyone is bored get out monopoly and have a flat games night.
 It’s a great way to spend your time and get to know your flat mates a bit better.

 Pets – Most university accommodations do not accept pets, so this is a no go.

-Candles – Again, university accommodation will have a list of things they do not want you to bring and candles in normally on every list.
+Candles – Again, university accommodation will have a list of things they do not want you to bring.
+Candles are normally on every list.